CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ## `BatchGetValueResponse`

-This is the response we have when we use the method `batchGet()` which is the method to read non-consecutive ranges, or several ranges from a spreadsheet.
+This is the response I have when I use the method `batchGet()` which is the method to read non-consecutive ranges, or several ranges from a spreadsheet.
 As well as `valueRange` is has a JSON representation

 ```json
 {